lphust/UAVs/README.md

 This repository is an up-to-date list of significant papers related to UAV scheduling.
 It covers the integration of scheduling with four other domains : three-dimensional path planning, multi-agent systems, multimodal learning and large language model.

-Contributed by Peng Liang, Beibei Liu, and Jingwei Wang.

 ## [Table of Content](#content)

 <table>